p0pecat/p0pecat.github.io/content/posts/aboutme.md

 ---
 ###  This article offers a brief description of who I am!

 Hello there, I'm Jack!
 I'm a high school student with a passion for all things tech!
+In my free time I enjoy playing golf, relaxing in the sun, and researching topics that interest me.

 My favorite things to research are: